Skip to main content

 Encryption.

-Encryption takes place both in transit and at rest.
-Sensitive application data is additionally encrypted at the application layer, so that even access to the database without the application key reveals no readable personal data.
+Encryption takes place in transit and at rest.
+Sensitive application data are additionally encrypted at the application layer, so that even direct access to the database without the application key shows only ciphertext.

 Key management